FeatureCloud/fc-regr-evaluation/README.md

 ## Workflows
 Can be combined with the following apps:
-- Pre: Various Analysis apps (e.g. Random Forest, Linear Regression, Logistic Regression, ...)
+- Pre: Various regression apps (e.g. Random Forest, Linear Regression, ...)

 ## Config
 Use the config file to customize the evaluation.
 Just upload it together with your training data as `config.yml`